Sunday, 22 December 2024

 The challenges are further intensified by losses in Intel’s foundry business, which analysts predict will report an operating loss of US$2.55 billion this quarter.
 The high costs of expanding Intel’s fabrication facilities have weighed on its gross margins, which are expected to drop by over 7 percentage points to 37.9%, according to LSEG estimates.
 Gabelli Funds research analyst Ryuta Makino, whose firm holds Intel shares, pointed out that the foundry division’s resource demands are primarily responsible for the declining gross margins.

 Intel is also trying to tap into the AI chip market, which it sees as potential growth for its PC segment.
-However, the anticipated recovery in PC has yet to materialise, with sales expected to decline by over 6% in the third quarter.
+However, the anticipated recovery in PC sales has yet to materialise, with sales expected to decline by over 6% in the third quarter.
 Meanwhile, Intel’s main rival, AMD, has been gaining ground, with its PC chip revenue expected to rise over 18% in the same period.
 AMD is also making inroads into Intel’s stronghold in server chips.
 Led by CEO Lisa Su, AMD has seen significant growth in data centre revenue, spurred by demand for AI chips.
 In contrast, Intel’s data centre revenue is predicted to decline by 17%, marking this segment’s 10th quarter of losses.

 High expectations with limited room for error